Efficient measure of information backflow with a quasistochastic process: Main results

-{\it Main results}---In the following, we shall take advantage of the result above to derive a new witness and measure of non-Markovianity.
-Let us make the choice of $\alpha =2$ for the Renyi-$\alpha$ entropy.
-This form is also known as {\it collision entropy}, and its usage has been explored previously as entropy of Wigner function \cite{manfredi2000entropy}, in relation to uncertainty principle \cite{bosyk2012collision}, and in axiomatization of quantum theories \cite{brukner2009information,brandenburger2022renyi,onggadinata2023qubits}.
+In the following, we take advantage of the result above to derive a new witness and measure of non-Markovianity.
+We make the choice of $\alpha =2$ for the R{\'e}nyi-$\alpha$ entropy.
+This form is also known as collision entropy, and its usage has been explored previously as the entropy of the Wigner function \cite{manfredi2000entropy}, in relation to the uncertainty principle \cite{bosyk2012collision}, and in axiomatization of quantum theories \cite{brukner2009information,brandenburger2022renyi,onggadinata2023qubits}.